KYVENetwork/docs/docs/protocol_devs/advanced_concepts/interpool_security.md

 # Interpool-Security

 Data can only be trustless if enough stake is behind it.
-To ensure the highest stake possible for an ever growing amount of storage pools KYVE came up with the concept of `interpool-security`.
-Basically, this allows validators to join multiple storage pools at once and therefore secure the pool with their entirety of stake.
+To ensure the highest stake possible for an ever growing amount of data pools KYVE came up with the concept of `interpool-security`.
+Basically, this allows validators to join multiple data pools at once and therefore secure the pool with their entirety of stake.

 ## One validator - multiple pools